JoJohnny0/CV-homework/README.md

 ### Install the Dependencies

-To install the dependencies from [requirements.txt](requirements.txt) run
+To install the dependencies from [requirements.txt](requirements.txt), run

 ```bash
 pip install -r requirements.txt